WonWooS/FizzBuzz/README.md

 1
 2
 Fizz
+After printing out the result, this program will ask the user to retry.
+Enter y for retry or other inputs to exit.

 It has fizzBuzz method where it figures out either it is Fizz, Buzz, FizzBuzz or just a regular number.